CASTLE FACULTY FELLOWS

 experiences, and through interactions with the BEES and Biology departments.
 She is currently interested in effective lab teaching in the remote learning environment.

-Jeremy Johnson is a Professor and the Department Head of Computer Science
+Jeremy Johnson is a Professor of Computer Science

 and has significant experience in teaching online courses and establishing